semenpindak/Libft/srcs/README.md

 ## Functions <a name="functions"></a>

+For the sake of keeping everything neat and in order, I separated the functions' declarations into different header files, corresponding to the behavior of such functions.
+For instance, ft_strlen can be found in ft_string.h.
+Also, some of the functions included don't exist in the Standard C Library, but I still kept them defined by there behavior.
+For example, ft_strnew can also be in ft_string.h.

 Libc functions | Additional functions | Personal Functions :----------- | :-----------: | :-----------:
 memset		| ft_memalloc	| ft_atoi_base